catseye/Tamsin/doc/Philosophy.markdown

 [one famous rubbish lister](http://perl.com/) that we can use as an example for now, until I come up with a better definition here.

-It is, because:
+Tamsin is one, because:

 *   There's more than one way to say it.
 *   The same symbol means different things in different contexts (for example, `foo` might be either the name of a production, or an atomic term.)
+*   Implicit this, implicit that.
 *   Optomized (a bit) for problem-solving throwaway one-liners rather than large, engineered systems.
 *   Anyone up for a game of golf?

-It isn't, because:
+Tamsin isn't one, because:

-*   Its syntax is possible to express in a form humans can understand.
+*   It's possible to express its syntax in a form that humans can understand.
+*   In fact, it's possible to express its syntax in Tamsin.
+It may therefore (one day) be bootstrapped.